 Reflecting on that moment, Kher said: “As it was happening, we would come to know our friends were there.
-The fact it could happen in the capital of , we were feeling helpless.
+The fact it could happen in the financial capital of India, we were feeling helpless.
 So many people died.

 “When I was approached for the role of Chef Oberoi for ‘Hotel Mumbai’, all those memories came back.
 We knew what had happened outside of the hotel, but we did not know the story was about the courage, resilience and compassion of the people who were inside.”